titaniumnetwork-dev/discord-widget/README.md

 7. Make sure "node.js" and "npm" are both installed on your platform
 8. Run "npm install"
 9. Open up the "config.json" file once more and in Discord go in settings and under appearance you will find at the bottom "Developer Mode", make sure that is toggled on and if not toggle it.
 Go to the server you desire to test on and right click any channel and press "Copy ID" and select in the "config.json" file the channel field and replace the big numbers with your clipboard by pasting it into there and save the file
-10. In the discord developer website navigate to your bot and in the "general information" tab select "Copy" under the text "CLIENT ID" and visit https://breadsticks.ga/chatparser/ and paste your client ID you copied into the box that says "CLIENT ID" and press "Generate" and click on the link and select a server  to invite it to.
+10. In the discord developer website navigate to your bot and in the "general information" tab select "Copy" under the text "CLIENT ID" and visit https://breadsticks.ga/chatparser/ then paste the client ID into the box that says "CLIENT ID" then press "Generate" and click on the link and select a server  to invite it to.
 12. Go to your channel you got your channel id from and press the gears icon on it and go to the Webhooks tab.
 Click on create webhook and fill in some details and click on "Copy" after the webhook url box.
 In the config.json file paste this link in the field that says "Insert webhook id 1 here"
 13. Repeat the previous step until the fields that say "Insert webhook id # here" are all filled out and are set to general which would be about 3 times.
 14. Save all changes to config.json.